navikt/bidrag-git/git-commit/README.md

 Requires a runner with node and ncc installed.
 Also the running environment must be able to execute bash scripts.

 The action requires the commit message.
-Optional inputs are the pattern to use with git add and a file with content to add to the commit message.
+An optional input is a file with content to add to the commit message.

 If a file containing some commit message content is present, the content will replace {} from the commit message provided.